top of page

 What's on display in the Fragile Beauty exhibition?

-The V&A's Fragile Beauty will cover the period from 1950 to the present day.
+The V&A's Fragile Beauty covers the period from 1950 to the present day.

-It will include works by icons of the medium including Robert Mapplethorpe, Cindy Sherman, William Eggleston, Diane Arbus, Sally Mann, Zanele Muholi, Ai Weiwei, Carrie Mae Weems and many, many more.
+It includes works by icons of the medium including Robert Mapplethorpe, Cindy Sherman, William Eggleston, Diane Arbus, Sally Mann, Zanele Muholi, Ai Weiwei, Carrie Mae Weems and many, many more.

-And there’ll be iconic images from key moments in history too — from the Civil Rights movement of the 1960s, AIDS activism of the 1980s and the events of 11 September 2001.
+And there's iconic images from key moments in history too — from the Civil Rights movement of the 1960s, AIDS activism of the 1980s and the events of 11 September 2001.

 Woman in an open top car with her hair in the wind and drinking a milkshake